EFTEC/MiniLang/README.md

 ## Version

+* 2.21   2021-10-03
+   * Now a=b-1 works however a=b+-2 will not work anymore
+   * Added loops
+   * Fixed a bug when set $var.field=20.
+Now it sets the value correctly
+   * Removed alternate motor because it is never used.
 * 2.20.2 2021-09-26
    * Fixed the generation of the class when the number is negative.
 * 2.20.1 2021-09-26